MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 You're going to import each dataset and do transformation and aggregation operations.
 Then, you can use the two source's data to produce a sales analysis report with interactive visualizations.
 Later, apply these techniques to SQL Server queries, CSV files, and other data sources in Power BI Desktop.

 >[!NOTE]
 >In Power BI Desktop, there are often a few ways to accomplish a task.
-For example, you can right-click or use a **More options** menu on a column or cell to see additional ribbon selections.
+For example, you can right-click or use a **More options** menu on a column or cell to see more ribbon selections.
 Several alternate methods are described in the following steps.

 ## Import Excel product data